I’d hold back from speaking up in meetings because I was afraid I’d say the wrong thing and embarrass myself and the company.

-The reason that we’re so risk avoidant comes from the way our brain operates when under threat.
+The reason that we’re so risk-avoidant comes from the way our brain operates when under threat.

 Psychological safety and the brain

 When we’re deciding whether or not to speak up, the brain assesses our environment for any threats, to ensure that it’s safe to do so.
-If a threat is detected, the amygdala (the alarm centre of the brain) triggers the fight or flight response, which heightens our senses and pumps blood to our body preparing us to face danger.
+If a threat is detected, the amygdala (the alarm center of the brain) triggers the fight or flight response, which heightens our senses and pumps blood to our body preparing us to face danger.